Oyewole Folarin loves writing greeting-card messages and helping others find the words they need for life's special moments.

-When a colleague announces they are resigning, quitting, or moving on to another company, you may wish to write a goodbye card or note to express your appreciation and wish them well.
+When a colleague or coworker announces they are resigning, quitting, or moving on to another company, you may wish to write a goodbye card or note to express your appreciation and wish them well.
 Saying goodbye to coworkers can be painful, and showing respect and appreciation for their support and encouragement over the years is important.

 - How to wish someone who is leaving the company farewell